Ask the Experts: What are some signs to watch for that point towards MTHFR gene mutations?

 8. Hormonal Imbalances.
 Hormones need to be balanced to work to their best ability.
 These mutations can cause an overflow of estrogen or too little progesterone which can affect PMS cycles (painful PMS) and even lead to infertility problems.
 Click here for more information on reducing Estrogen.

 9. Family history of heart disease or stroke.
 MTHFR mutations affect how the enzyme Folate Reductase converts folate into a reduced form to be useable by the body.
 This folate problem can impact homocysteine levels, resulting in higher levels which can contribute to heart conditions.
+Click here to read more about homocysteine levels and learn how to lower your levels.

 Testing for MTHFR mutations